Overview

 Notes

-Amtrak’s FOIA office usually sends us both the minutes for the regular board meetings and the minutes for the committees of the board, which include — the Safety and Security Committee, the Audit and Finance Committee, the Personnel and Compensation Committee, and the Government Relations, Legal, and Governance Committee.
+Amtrak’s FOIA office usually provides both regular Board meeting minutes and committee meeting minutes, including those from the Safety and Security Committee, Audit and Finance Committee, Personnel and Compensation Committee, and Government Relations, Legal, and Governance Committee.

 Redacted information

-The meeting minutes noted as “redacted” in the list above are minutes that have had information removed by Amtrak prior to the release of the document.
+Meeting minutes labeled “redacted” in the list above contain information removed by Amtrak prior to release.

-The redactions made by Amtrak are normally made under FOIA Exemption 4 [“trade secrets and commercial or financial information obtained from a person and privileged or confidential”] or FOIA Exemption 5 [“inter-agency or intra-agency memorandums or letters that would not be available by law to a party other than an agency in litigation with the agency, …”] (See U.S.C. § 552(b)(4).)
+Redactions are typically made under FOIA Exemption 4 (“trade secrets and commercial or financial information obtained from a person and privileged or confidential”) or FOIA Exemption 5 (“inter-agency or intra-agency memorandums or letters that would not be available by law to a party other than an agency in litigation with the agency”).
+(See 5 U.S.C. § 552(b)(4)–(5).)

 Timeline of developments